 An important feature of Théodish worship is that we make our béds (prayers) and gealdors (chants) to the gods in Old English, the language spoken by our ancient Anglo-Saxon forebears.
 Also, Théodsmen go to great lengths to authentically reconstruct the elder heathen rituals of the agricultural year.
 They do this because they believe that the gods, goddesses, elves, and elderen are truly worthy of being worshipped as they were once accustomed.
 Moreover, Théodsmen believe that the gods reward our work and offerings by bestowing their hál (luck) upon us.

-Over-arching all this, as presently organized, is an entity called the “Wínland Ríce” (pronounced ree-chuh; it’s the same word as Deutsch reich).
+Over-arching all this, as presently organized, is an entity called the “Wínland Ríce” (pronounced ree-chuh).
 The “First Lord” of the Wínland Ríce is called the Cyning, meaning that he is the “sacral king” who ensures that the luck of the gods and goddesses is with the Ríce.
 It is also his business to be, in general, a friend to all Théods and Théodens and act whenever necessary as a “third party” in matters between and among them.

 The Wínland Ríce is, essentially, a lawless society.
 Every Lord is held to be lord under his own rooftree and as far as the reach of his arm.
-All operates according to three great redes known as “The Three Wynns (Joys)” these being Wisdom, Wealthdeal (Generosity), and Worthmind (Personal Honor), and according to Thew (Customary Law), as interpreted ad-hoc by lore-speakers.
+All operates according to three great redes known as “The Three Wynns (Joys),” these being Wisdom, Wealthdeal (Generosity), and Worthmind (Personal Honor), and according to Thew (Customary Law), as interpreted ad-hoc by lore-speakers.
 The real binding that holds this all together is what we call the “Web of Oaths.”
-Everybody in Théodism gains his or her “civil rights” (called “the freedom of the Ríce”), either by being the sworn man of someone who already has the freedom of the Ríce, and to whom he becomes thane, or by means of swearing to the guildsmen of a háliggyld to which the Cyning is a member or, if in a théod.
+Everybody in Théodism gains his or her “civil rights” (called “the freedom of the Ríce”), either by being the sworn man of someone in a théod who already has the freedom of the Ríce, and to whom he becomes thane, or by means of swearing to the guildsmen of a háliggyld to which the Cyning is a member.
 All men are sworn men of their lords, and all lords are ultimately sworn to the Cyning of the Ríce; such is the weaving of the web of oaths.

 The form that such oath-swearing takes is the traditional Anglo-Saxon one.
 In a théod, the man lays his head on his prospective lord’s knee and swears that he will love, serve, and follow him; love what he loves, hate what he hates, and never raise voice, hand, or weapon against him.
 The lord then swears that he will always love and keep the man, and advance him in his calling as ambitiously as he would his own career, then hands him his weapon.
 In a háliggyld a man pledges his oath to each of the guildsmen, the foremost of which will be the Cyning himself.
 Oath-rings are often used for this purpose.